-In addition, Ms. Womack explained that the bond markets have a higher interest rate compared to SRF and WIFIA loans.
-She highlighted the total interest saved by taking advantage of the SRF and WIFIA Loans.
-Ms. Womack also informed the Committee of the United States Bureau of Reclamation WaterSMART funding opportunities that member agencies might be interested in.
+In addition, Ms. Piguee noted that IEUA pursues SRF loans as bond markets have a higher interest rate.
+She highlighted the total interest saved by taking advantage of SRF loans.
+Lastly, Ms. Piguee discussed upcoming funding opportunities offered by the United States Bureau of Reclamation.